mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     WITH ENGINE='crate',                      --- name of the MindsDB handler PARAMETERS={
       "host": " ",                            --- host name or IP address
-      "port": ,                               --- port
+      "port": ,                               --- port used to make TCP/IP connection
       "user": " ",                            --- database user
       "password": " ",                        --- database password
-      "schema_name": " "                      --- name of the schema to be used
+      "schema_name": " "                      --- database schema name (defaults to `doc` if left blank)
     };
     ```